Society of Port Engineers, Los Angeles A California Nonprofit Public Benefit Corporation

 7.3.3 Life Member

-Life Members shall be selected and approved by the Board.
+Life Members shall be selected and approved by the Board of Governors.

 Life Members shall exercise all rights and privileges of Membership as those for a Regular Member.